 One day, my brothers and I decided to scout out the team’s new location as construction began that winter.
 We soon noticed a sign on the Bay State Racetrack that proclaimed proudly, “Welcome – Bay State Patriots!”

 We were there in August of 1971 for the opening game – a preseason contest against the hated New York Giants.
-A stadium that had been built in less than two-hundred days and cost only six million dollars had a myriad of problems that day, not the least, of course, were toilets that would not flush and a traffic flow that would not budge.
+A stadium that had been built in less than 200 days and cost only six million dollars had a myriad of problems that day, not the least, of course, were toilets that would not flush and a traffic flow that would not budge.
 The two season-ticket owners next to me finally arrived midway through the third quarter after fighting traffic for three hours on Route 1.
 Not surprisingly, there was a flood in one underground restroom which seeped out of one of the exits and began slowly to spill onto the field – on the Patriots side, of course.

 “Who the hell is Gayle Knief?” a Raider fan asked me when he saw the plane’s sign lingering overhead.

 Mazur, who took over when Clive Rush resigned in November 1970, had his problems with bigger-name players as well.
 Enigmatic running back Duane Thomas of the Dallas Cowboys was traded to the Patriots early on in Mazur’s tenure.
 When, during the training camp of the 1971 season at Amherst, Mazur insisted that Thomas get down in a three-point stance, something Thomas had never done since junior high school.
-Mazur kicked Thomas off the field, and Thomas then returned to Dallas on the next plane where he later helped them to a Super Bowl win.
+Mazur kicked Thomas off the field, and Thomas then returned to Dallas on the next plane where he later helped the Cowboys to another Super Bowl win.

 While 1971 saw the team improve with its heralded pair of Stanford rookies, quarterback Jim Plunkett and wide receiver, Randy Vataha, the team suffered another setback the next year.
-In the end, former Green Bay Packers Coach Phil Bengtson replaced John Mazur as the interim head coach in the middle of that horrendous campaign.
+Ultimately, former Green Bay Packers Coach Phil Bengtson replaced John Mazur as the interim head coach in the middle of that horrendous campaign.
 Bengston, who had been Vince Lombardi’s number one assistant and had even replaced him as the Packers coach, quit as Patriots head coach at season’s end saying, “That’s it.
 I am never going to do anything connected to pro football again.”
 A man who had devoted his life to the sport for almost four decades refused to associate himself with football on any level ever again.
 Like many people, the Patriots had killed his spirit for the game.

 In 1972, in their first foray in Foxboro on ABC’s Monday Night Football the day before the presidential election, the Pats decided to hire a circus performer named “Jumping Joe” Garlick to jump from three hundred feet above the stadium and free-fall to a large ballooned mattress in the middle of the field during halftime.
 Just as the circus aerialist jumped, a gust of wind picked up, and his descent suddenly seemed out-of-kilter, Jumping Joe ended up landing half on the edge of the mattress and nearly died.
 After Garlick staggered off the field, the fan next to me muttered, “I wonder if that guy works for the McGovern campaign?”

-At the end of the 1972 season, I gave up my season tickets, knowing that I would be heading thirteen-hundred miles south for college the next season.
-While I had seen the Patriots in triumph, it had been the lovable losers – the Mel Witts, the Ike Lassiters, the Halvor Hagans, and the John Outlaws who had won over my heart, beginning with the first time I saw them in person in September 1964.
+At the end of the 1972 season, I gave up my season tickets, knowing that I would be heading 1,300 miles south for college the next season.
+While I had seen the Patriots in triumph, it had been the lovable losers – the Mel Witts, the Ike Lassiters, the Halvor Hagans, and the Johnny Outlaws who had won over my heart, beginning with the first time I saw them in person in September 1964.
 They might have been hapless, but they were mine.

-And, so, when I see what the franchise has achieved over the last sixteen years – talk host Colin Cowherd recently called them the greatest dynasty in professional sports’ history since the dawn of free agency – I still shake my head in wonder.
+And, so, when I see what the franchise has achieved over the last 17 years – talk host Colin Cowherd recently called them the greatest dynasty in professional sports’ history since the dawn of free agency – I still shake my head in wonder.